 - Increased capacity and reduced waiting times in secondary care to treat more complex patients

-- Development of the role of community optometrists
+- Development of the role of primary care optometrists

 - Improved communications between secondary and primary care